Web-Feet/coasterdocs/install.md

 Then setup the admin account, enter a username, preferably an email address, and a password.

 Finally you can select the theme, for new developers or designers it probably best to install the default Coaster2017 theme with the page data.
 This will give you a good example of how the themes work.

-## Upgrading

-Upgrading is very simple via composer, just go to the command line in the root of your project and type:

-`composer update`

-If there has been a major versin update, ie. from 5.3 to 5.4 you will need to run this command first:

-`composer require web-feet/coasterframework:5.4.* laravel/framework:5.4.*`

-If you downloaded the zip file instead you will need to download a new copy and overwrite your existing files.
-It would be a good idea to export the theme you are using from the admin if you have made any changes.